s-j-choi/Pooled-7T-Data-Processing/README.md

 - In addition to the scripts, three external tools (one Matlab, one Python on Docker, and one Python) are employed in the current processing procedure.
   - MatLab (tested on 2019a) is required to process GRE files for R2* map, QSM, and MP2RAGE T1 map.
-  - JHUKKI QSM Toolbox is required to process GRE images for QSM processing https://github.com/xuli99/JHUKKI_QSM_Toolbox
+  - JHUKKI QSM Toolbox is required to process GRE images for QSM processing. https://github.com/xuli99/JHUKKI_QSM_Toolbox
-  - T1 processing MatLab tool by Jose P. Marques https://github.com/JosePMarques/MP2RAGE-related-scripts
+  - T1 processing MatLab tool by Jose P. Marques. https://github.com/JosePMarques/MP2RAGE-related-scripts
   - A Docker tool is required to process filtered phase images using a Laplacian-based phase unwrapping algorithm and Gaussian high-pass filtering.
     https://github.com/blakedewey/phase_unwrap